projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 Per-VM Shadow PPGTT
 -------------------

-To support local graphics memory access pass-through, GVT-g implements per-VM shadow local page tables.
+To support local graphics memory access passthrough, GVT-g implements per-VM shadow local page tables.
 The local graphics memory is only accessible from the Render Engine.
 The local page tables have two-level paging structures, as shown in :numref:`per-vm-shadow`.